24 min read

 After you have finished the process of mapping the elements, you can go on to construct the actual sales funnel for your startup.
 For this purpose, you may utilize funnel-building tools such as ClickFunnels to create a sales funnel that meets your business's needs.

-By using funnel buidling tools, start creating the following step by step:
+By using funnel building tools, start creating the following step by step:

 Once you have finished building your sales funnel and begun closing sales, you must not forget about your consumers and regular customers.
 Keep delivering them potentially beneficial educational content.